 Recommendation for Executive Action

-Comments: In September 2015, we reported that DOD had completed action on 6 of the Committee Panel's 29 recommendations.
-However, we disagreed with DOD's reported status of met for 3 other recommendations related to (1) attestations on audit readiness to be included in each of the Financial Improvement and Audit Readiness (FIAR) Plan Status Reports; (2) inclusion of FIAR-related goals in Senior Executive Service performance plans, and rewarding and evaluating performances over time based on those goals; and (3) the review of audit readiness assertions by component senior executive committees.
+Comments: DOD concurred with this recommendation.
 In response to our recommendation, in its November 2015 FIAR Plan Status Report, DOD revised the implementation status for these three recommendations from met to partially met and gave further consideration to actions needed to reasonably assure whether the recommendations had been met.
 In its May 2016 FIAR Plan Status Report DOD stated that it had completed corrective action on one of these three Committee Panel recommendations and reported actions on the other two recommendations as partially met.
 As of May 2017, DOD reported that its actions for all three Congressional Panel recommendations met those recommendations.
 However, DOD had not yet identified a method to reward executives based on evaluated performance on FIAR-related goals.
-In addition, DOD needs to continue to state in each FIAR Plan Status Report whether DOD is on track to be audit ready as of September 30, 2017.
-Therefore, as of August 30, 2017, this recommendation was still open.
+As of September 2018, DOD has not provided additional information on their efforts to implement this recommendation.
+When we confirm what actions DOD has taken, we will provide updated information

 Recommendation: To help meet its financial management improvement and audit readiness goals, the Secretary of Defense should direct the Under Secretary of Defense (Comptroller) to reconsider the status of the three panel recommendations that DOD classified as met that we determined were partially met and take the necessary actions to reasonably assure that these recommendations have been met.